 Buy the book if you want to read more; it's also on Kindle.
 The first half is Bozenna's narrative, the second is by Inge Auerbacher, a Jewish holocaust survivor.
 They met late in life, wrote this book then went around to area schools on Long Island to speak about their experiences; lest anyone forget.

 There are loads of Americans whose families arrived in similar fashion; but are now bashing today's immigrants.
 Ask the Irish.
 Ask the Italians.
 Some of them were actually lynched.
-My grandparents would be ashamed of any of their progeny so mistreating others who are 'different'.
+My grandparents would be ashamed of any of their progeny mistreating recent arrivals who are 'different' and may not speak the language.

 Well, it's Holocaust Rembrance Day and we should pay tribute to all who died at the hands of tyranny, both then and now.